ShaunaMack/cat-nip_terminalapp/Software_Development_Plan.md

 **Problem to Solve:**

-There are many unwanted cats and lots of shelters but there isn't a database connecting all the shelters.
+There are sadly many unwanted cats and amzingly several shelters and independent cat foster carers but there isn't a database connecting all the shelters to maximise the chance of adoption.
+The easier it is to discover the available cats in need, the better chance of rehoming.

-Allow an operator in a pop up adoption centre to facilitate people to adopt a cat or drop off a cat for adoption.
+This app will allow an operator in a pop up adoption centre to facilitate people to adopt a cat or drop off a cat for adoption.
+This will

 **Target Audience:**